zouloux/reflex-dom/README.md

 }
 ```

-> Because Stateless and Stateful components are written differently, Reflex can  optimize render of Stateless components by keeping old tree if props did not change between a render.
+> Because Stateless and Stateful components are written differently, Reflex can  optimize render of Stateless components by keeping old virtual-node tree, if props did not change between renders.
 We have better performances without adding anything to our app.

 ```typescript jsx
 function ChangingComponent ( props ) {